-Between the annual report and half yearly reports Destination Westland will:
+Between the annual report and half yearly reports Destination Westland will: Page | 9 Statement of Intent 2021-2024

 - a) Deliver to WHL a quarterly copy of the management accounts. - b) Provide a commentary on the quarterly operations performance and future outlook of the individual entities and any special events likely to affect the performance of any entity.